uchuugaka/Linex/README.md

 ## Mac App Store

 Linex can be *purchased* on the Mac App Store.
-Please purchase the plugin as it would help me to maintain it.
+Please consider purchasing the plugin as it would help me to maintain it.

 <a href="https://itunes.apple.com/us/app/linex-for-xcode/id1290932760?ls=1&mt=12" target="_blank">
     <img src="/Images/mac-app-store.svg" alt="Mac App Store"/>